Tawa Toastmasters

 Word of the Day

-Here is an example of the Word of the Day recently done at our club:
+Here is an example of the Word of the Day recently presented at our club:

 Maya introduced the Word of the Day – “Sanguine”.
-Maya explained how “Sanguine” is pronounced.
-Maya also told us what “Sanguine” meant.
-Maya printed “Sanguine” onto A4 paper.
-Two copies.
-Maya taped “Sanguine” onto the lectern.
-Then taped “Sanguine” to the back of the room.
-Then we had the challenge of putting Sanguine in our speech.
+Maya explained how “Sanguine” is pronounced and also clarified its meaning.
+She printed “Sanguine” on two A4 sheets of paper.
+Maya taped one copy to the lectern and the other to the back of the room.
+We then had the challenge of incorporating “Sanguine” into our speeches.

 Purpose of the word of the day

 The purpose of the “Word of the Day” is to expand our vocabulary.
-Easy-Speak has an excellent Word of the Day feature in the Next Meeting screen:
+Easy-Speak has an excellent Word of the Day feature on the Next Meeting screen:

 Click on to start Word of the Day